mavisphung/UdemyBook/README.md

 A training project using C#

 # Description
-This project is only for training.
-Not for work.
+- The main purpose is only for training.
+Not for work or eCommerce.
+- The idea is basaed on [Udemy](https://www.udemy.com/)'s Design.
+- The project will be updated later.

 # Technologies
 1. ASP.NET 5